Long Gone (film): Reception and home media

 Released in 1987 by HBO, Long Gone is a little-known and difficult-to-obtain film which has become somewhat of a sports cult film.
 It has been described as "three parts Bull Durham, two parts Slap Shot, add a dose of Bingo Long and a pinch of The Longest Yard".
 It has also been described as the best baseball movie most of you never saw.

 A book, The Baseball Filmography, 1915 Through 2001, described Long Gone as one of the most thoroughly enjoyable baseball comedies made in the last two decades.
 Robert Creamer, a writer for Sports Illustrated, wrote that it was probably the best made-for-television movie he had ever seen.

 John O'Connor, a writer for The New York Times, wrote that Long Gone makes classics such as The Pride of the Yankees look like promotional fantasies.
-The Bleacher Report wrote that this film deserves to be included in anyone's collection of baseball features.
+Bleacher Report wrote that this film deserves to be included in anyone's collection of baseball features.
 Newsday called it one of the best sports movies ever made.
 Long Gone was ranked 50th in The Ultimate Book of Sports Movies: Featuring the 100 Greatest Sports Films.
 It also rated a mention in another book, The Great Baseball Films, which stated Long Gone was an above-average comedy-drama that is full of bite, grit, and good feelings.

 Long Gone was released on VHS and laserdisc by Lorimar Home Video.
 In 1994, Warner Home Video re-reissued it on VHS.
-However, Long Gone has never been released on DVD, Blu-ray or on any streaming platform (as of May 2021).
+However, Long Gone has never been released on DVD, Blu-ray or on any streaming platform (as of September 2023).

-Locations: Several scenes were done in the Silver Ring Cafe in Ybor City, Tampa, Fl.